rob-brown/RBCoreDataAdditions/README.markdown

 ##Dependencies
 `RBCoreDataAdditions` requires Core Data, obviously.
 It also requires my singleton class [`RBSingleton`][1]. `RBFetchedResultsTableVC` uses [`RBReporter`][3] to handle errors. `RBReporter` is not included with `RBCoreDataAdditions` but you can find it [here][3].
 If you want to use `RBFetchedResultsTableVC` but don't want `RBReporter`, then you can easily remove the references.

+If iOS 4.0+ is used, then `RBCoreDataManager` requires my [`GCD+RBExtras`][2] and Grand Central Dispatch (AKA libdispatch).
+This is done to use a lockless exclusion pattern that I have personally developed.
+What happens is the default MOC is encapsulated and is inaccessible to outside classes.
+It can only be accessed by calling `-accessDefaultMOCAsync:` or `-accessDefaultMOCSyncSafe:`.
+This is to ensure that the default MOC is only accessed on the main thread.
+This feature and dependency can be removed by defining `RBCDM_USE_LOCKLESS_EXCLUSION` as 0.

 `RBCoreDataAdditions` is written for iOS 3.0+ support.

 ##Extras